marcosbarbero/micrometer-try-out/README.md

 #### Prometheus

-For this example I'm running Prometheus using docker, if you are going to do the same just edit the file `./monitor/prometheus/prometheus.yml` adding your own `IP` address, or the `IP` where you are running the app.
+For this example, I'm running Prometheus using docker, if you are going to do the same just edit the file `./monitor/prometheus/prometheus.yml` adding your own `IP` address, or the `IP` where you are running the app.